ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 > Fixing this is possible, by prompting the system to remove validation state/override a user concern, but that fix (obviously) backfires in other tasks/usecases

-Before moving on to better things, I decided I wanted to share our results with the world, with the caveat that **it's a little too benchmark hacky for my liking** (the whole third context map-reducer thing works for this benchmark, but in the real world I can just write better instructions and/or iterate with follow-on messages).
+Before moving on to better things, I decided I wanted to share the results with the world, with the caveat that **it's a little too benchmark hacky for my liking** (the whole third context map-reducer thing works for this benchmark, but in the real world I can just write better instructions and/or iterate with follow-on messages).

 I ran the benchmark once before doing the full N=5 run, and was surprised to see a previously passing task had failed: